tweag/python-monorepo-example/content/blog/2022-04-11-existential-optics.md

 ## Existential encoding

-Another equivalent way of expressing what a `Lens` is, uses the so-called existential encoding, [first described](https://www.twanvl.nl/blog/haskell/isomorphism-lenses) by Van Laarhoven himself.
+Another equivalent way of expressing what a `Lens` is, uses the so-called existential encoding, [described](https://www.twanvl.nl/blog/haskell/isomorphism-lenses) by Van Laarhoven himself.

 ```haskell
 data Lens s a